anonymous-code-2025/HybridFlow/README.md

 "HybridFlow: An effective Method for
-Accelerating Continuous Subgraph Matching" by Zhan Gao, Xue Liu, , .
+Accelerating Continuous Subgraph Matching" by Zhan Gao, Xue Liu, Jianing Zhang, Qingxu Deng.
 If you have any further questions, please feel free to contact us.

 ## Compile